nimj34/Frequency-Of-Health-Problems-On-Income/README.md

 ## 🔎 Hypothesis
 People with more frequent health problems typically have a lower income than those without frequent health problems.

+## 📉 Key Findings
+When age, sex, and disability status are held constant, each increase of 1 unit in the 'HLTHPRB' variable leads to a corresponding 17.72% decrease in income.

+Compared
+to those with no difficulties doing ADLs due to health problems, those that very often have difficulty doing ADLs due to health problems are projected to make approximately 70.87% less.

 ## 📖 Variables
 The data I used was collected from the [General Social Survey in 2022](https://gss.norc.org/).
 Respondents either completed face-to-face interviews, a web self-administered questionnaire, or a phone interview.